-There are a number of circumstances that can cause the audio and video to be out of sync:
+There are a number of circumstances that can cause the audio and video to be out of sync.
+For instance:

-- If watching a TV program, it could be the broadcast itself or a bad connection between your cable/satellite set-top box (if applicable).
+- if you're watching a TV program, it could be with the broadcast or a bad connection between your TV and cable box or satellite set-top box.

-- If a DVD or Blu-ray Disc® player is connected, a poor connection or the disc itself could be the cause.
+- if a DVD or Blu-ray Disc™ player is connected to your TV, a poor connection or the disc used could be the cause of the issue.

-- When connected to a home theater system with a digital optical cable, then there may be an audio delay that requires a manually adjustment on the home theater system.
-There may even be a setting on the TV itself causing this issue.
+- If a home theater system is connected to your TV with an optical cable, there may be an audio delay that requires a manual adjustment on the home theater system.
+There may even be a setting on your TV that's causing the issue.

-- Make sure that the TV has the latest system software (firmware) installed.
+- Make sure your TV has the latest software update installed.

-- Make sure all cables are securely connected to the TV and the source device (set-top box, DVD player, Blu-ray Disc player, home theater system, or game console).
+- Make sure that all cables are securely connected to your TV and your source device (set-top box, Blu-ray Disc player, home theater system, etc.)

-- Try playing a different video source to determine if the issue occurs with other connected devices.
+- Play a different video source to determine if the issue occurs with other devices.